RobotCharlie/key-remapping-hammerspoon/README.md

 and also the more complex ones (I am sure you understand the rest of the code)

 ## Step 3
-You can reload the config by clock the `Reload config` in the Hammerspoon Console, this will make whatever you just configed in the `init.lua`.
+You can reload the config by clock the `Reload config` in the Hammerspoon Console, this will reload the configurations in `init.lua`.

 ## Step 4
 Verification.
 Hope it works!